Resources

 Cultural and language diversity

-• the category of data in question
+• the type of data involved

 Chapter 2.3: Qualifying and Waiving Consent, from the National Statement on Ethical Conduct in Human Research